Point vortices on the sphere: stability of relative equilibria: A ring with a polar vortex:

-and linearly unstable if the inequality is reversed.
-See Figure \ref{CRp1}. \begin{itemize} \item There are two stable regions.
+It is spectrally unstable if the inequality is reversed.
+See Figure \ref{fig:CRp2/3}. \begin{itemize} \item There are two stable regions.
 For $\theta_0 < 2\pi/3$ the relative equilibria are stable provided the polar vorticity is less than a certain $\theta_0$ dependent critical value, while for $\theta_0 > 2\pi/3$ they are stable for all polar vorticities greater than a critical value.
 As $\theta_0 \to\pi$ this value goes to $-\infty$.

 \item For $\theta_0=\pi/2$, where the $2$-ring is equatorial and the isosceles triangle is right-angled, they are stable if and only if $\kappa<0$.
-This is in agreement with \cite[Theorem III.3]{PM98}, with $\Gamma_1=\Gamma_2=1$, and $\Gamma_3=\kappa$.
+This is in agreement with \cite[Theorem~III.3]{PM98}, with $\Gamma_1=\Gamma_2=1$, and $\Gamma_3=\kappa$.

 \item \emph{The restricted three vortex problem} \quad The range of stability when $\kappa=0$ does not coincide with the range of stability for a single ring.
-Indeed the $\CC_{2v}(R)$ relative equilibria are Lyapunov stable for all co-latitudes (see Theorem \ref{polvani}) while $\CC_{2v}(R,p)$ is unstable for $\kappa=0$ and $\theta_0\in (0,\pi/2)$.
-This means that if we place a \emph{passive tracer} (or \emph{ghost vortex}) at the North pole and a ring of two vortices in the Northern hemisphere, then the passive tracer will be unstable. \end{itemize}
+Indeed the $\CC_{2v}(R)$ relative equilibria are Lyapounov stable for all co-latitudes (see Theorem \ref{polvani}) while $\CC_{2v}(R,p)$ is unstable for $\kappa=0$ and $\theta_0\in (0,\pi/2)$.
+This means that if we place a \emph{passive tracer} or \emph{ghost vortex} at the North pole and a ring of two vortices in the Northern hemisphere, then the passive tracer will be unstable. \end{itemize}

 \begin{remark} The stability of $\CC_{nv}(R,p)$ relative equilibria has also been studied in \cite{CMS03}.
-However our method differs significantly from theirs in that we consider the definiteness of the Hessian $d^2H_\xi|_\NN(x_e)$ on the $2n$ dimensional symplectic slice, while in \cite{CMS03} the authors determine conditions for the Hessian to be definite on the whole $2(n+1)$ dimensional tangent space.
-The result is that we prove the relative equilibria to be Lyapunov stable in a larger region of the parameter space.
-Notice in particular that for $n \leq 6$ our results say that a positive vorticity $n$-ring near the south pole is Lyapunov stable if the north pole has either negative or sufficiently positive vorticity.
-However in \cite{CMS03} only the case of negative north polar vorticity is shown to be Lyapunov stable.
-In this paper we also give criteria for when the relative equilibria are {\it unstable} by considering the eigenvalues of the linearisation $L_\NN$. \end{remark}
+However our method differs significantly from theirs in that we consider the definiteness of the Hessian $\dd^2H_\xi|_\NN(x_e)$ on the $2n-2$ dimensional symplectic slice, while in \cite{CMS03} the authors determine conditions for the Hessian to be definite on the whole $2n+2$ dimensional tangent space.
+The result is that we prove the relative equilibria to be Lyapounov stable in a larger region of the parameter space.
+Notice in particular that for $n \leq 6$ our results say that a positive vorticity $n$-ring near the South pole is Lyapounov stable if the North pole has either negative or sufficiently positive vorticity.
+However in \cite{CMS03} only the case of negative North polar vorticity is shown to be Lyapounov stable.
+In this paper we also give criteria for when the relative equilibria are {\it unstable} by considering the eigenvalues of the linearization $L_\NN$. \end{remark}